Find Product

 Fleet insurance for a sales team and fleet insurance for a construction company are fundamentally different products despite sharing the same generic label.
 The core reasons are: the nature of the vehicles, the way those vehicles are used, and the environments they operate in.

-The practical consequence is that construction businesses need to work with brokers and insurers who understand the sector.
+The practical consequence is that construction businesses need to work with brokers and insurers who actually understand the sector.
 A policy designed for a fleet of company cars will contain exclusions that leave a construction fleet dangerously underinsured, sometimes without the business realising until a claim is declined.

 What vehicles does a construction fleet typically include?